Generic Name: Metoclopramide Injection Solution (met oh KLOE pra mide)

 Brand Name: Reglan

 - Some people who take Reglan (metoclopramide injection solution) may get a very bad muscle problem called tardive dyskinesia.
-The risk may be greater in older adults, mainly women.
-The chance that this will happen or that it will never go away is greater in people who take this medicine in higher doses or for a long time.
+This muscle problem may not go away even if Reglan (metoclopramide injection solution) is stopped.
+Sometimes, signs may lessen or go away over time after Reglan (metoclopramide injection solution) is stopped.
+The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
+The risk is also greater the longer you take Reglan (metoclopramide injection solution) or with higher doses.
 Muscle problems may also occur after short-term use with low doses.
 Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 Uses of Reglan: